grotius-cnc/skynet_robot_control_rtos_ethercat/README.md

 The robot's are specified in the xml config file.
 Each project needs a xml config file.
 Inside the config file, the machine stepfiles are pointed out.
 Also the kinematic model is defined in the xml file in a simple way !
+No dh parameters needed !

 Documents and drawings are included.

+This code can be used as a OpenCascade infocenter.

 Have fun.